SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "I bet you're cute and pretty too!
 I wouldn't mind if the hug lasted longer than normal."

+> Before I wrap this letter up, I wanted to say something from the heart.

+"Okay!"

+> I don't know where I'd be without your influence on my life.
+I know we've never met, but you impacted countless ponies lives, including mine.
+So, I wanted to say thank you, for being you.

+"Thank you for writing this letter!
+You've impacted my life, even if just a little bit."

 > I'm going to end this letter with a poem I wrote for you.

 "I love poems!"